See data and maps.

 General chapter: Phonology

-Labialization is widely attested in East Caucasian languages.
-However, there are some languages that have lost this feature (e.g. Budukh (Talibov 2007)).
-Unfortunately, sometimes scholars do not provide a full list of labialized consonants attested in a language, so it is hard to obtain a complete list.
-Following (Catford 1972) it is worth mentioning that there are several types of labialization:
+It is important to mention, that, unfortunately, sometimes scholars do not provide a full list of labialized consonants attested in a language, so it is hard to obtain a complete list.
+It is worth mentioning that there are several types of labialization: